Modelling Internal Migration in Vanuatu with Mobile Network Data

 Understanding the movements of individuals at a national scale is important given its potential to support planning for services, infrastructure and policy.
 However, modelling such movement at this scale has been challenging in the past due to high costs related to generating national statistics.
 With the global proliferation of mobile phones and the data sets that, in turn have been generated, these fine-grained representations of movement can lead to a better understanding of internal migration.
 This includes both temporary migration, which could be induced by natural hazards, seasonal trends, or educational opportunities, as well as permanent migration, which could be spurred by access to work or other natural causes such as droughts.

 The team used an open-source toolbox called bandicoot to extract and analyse hundreds of behavioural indicators from the raw CDR data.
-The main indicators extracted were transaction type (Call or Text), transaction direction (In or Out), caller ID (anonymous), correspondent ID (anonymous), Date and time and antenna ID.
+The main indicators extracted were transaction type (Call or Text), transaction direction (In or Out), caller ID (pseudonymous), correspondent ID (pseudonymous), Date and time and antenna ID.
 All these transactions were aggregated at a weekly level (a week starts on Monday and ends on Sunday).
-For each week, we developed behavioural information on each anonymous subscriber that made a transaction during that week.
+For each week, we developed behavioural information on each pseudonymous subscriber that made a transaction during that week.

 What we found

 The annual trends of movement in Vanuatu were inferred by aggregating weekly movements in 2017 and calculating the total number of transitions between each administrative district in the country.
 We found that there was a large inflow into the capital city, Port Vila, from a number of different districts including North Efate, Mele, Erakor and Eratap.
 We also saw inflow into Luganville from East Santo and South Santo.
 These trends demonstrate that Port Vila and Luganville are two of the most attractive destinations compared to other locations in Vanuatu.